-If we access the CNCF Cloud Native Interactive Landscape, one will get an understanding how many open source projects are supported by the CNCF and maintained this open source community.
+If we access the CNCF Cloud Native Interactive Landscape, one will get an understanding of how many open source projects are supported by the CNCF and this open source community.

-- Alibaba Cloud Container Service for Kubernetes
+- Alibaba Cloud Container Service for Kubernetes (ACK)

 - Amazon Elastic Container Service for Kubernetes (EKS)